The Early Years Foundation Stage at Moreland

 How Children Learn in the Early Years Foundation Stage (EYFS)

-Principle: Every child is a competent learner from birth who can be resilient, capable, confident and self-assured.
+Principle: Every child is a unique child, who is constantly learning and who can be resilient, capable, confident and self-assured.

 Principle: Children learn to be strong and independent from a base of loving and secure relationships with parents and/or a key person.

 Principle: Children learn and develop well in enabling environments with teaching and support from adults, who respond to their individual needs and help them to build their learning over time.
 Children benefit from strong partnership between practitioners and parents and/or carers.